fendy07/FMNIST-DeepLearning/README.md

-# FMNIST Classification with CNN and RNN
+# FMNIST Classification using CNN and RNN
 ## Fendy Hendriyanto and Team

 * <b>Introduction</b>